-Eight consecutive semesters of English

-SOCIAL STUDIES:

-MATHEMATICS:

-SCIENCE:

-PHYSICAL EDUCATION:

-FINE ARTS/FOREIGN LANGUAGE:

-NON-DEPARTMENTAL: 20 One semester of Health and one semester of Keyboarding during the freshman year and two semesters of Senior Seminar in the senior year.
+ENGLISH40 Eight consecutive semesters of English) SOCIAL STUDIES:) MATHEMATICS:) SCIENCE:20 Four semesters of science required: one year Physical Earth Science year Biological Life Science.
+PHYSICAL EDUCATION: FINE ARTS/FOREIGN LANGUAGE:10 Students must pass one year of a foreign language, art, music, or or CTE class.
+NON-DEPARTMENTAL: 20 One semester of Health and one semester of Keyboarding during the freshman year and two semesters of Senior Seminar in the senior year. he OTHER COURSES: a) Students transferring into the District from another high school sha all be awarded credits toward graduation based on courses completed elsewhere without penalty resulting from variation of local requirements.

-OTHER COURSES:

-a) Students transferring into the District from another high school shall be

-awarded credits toward graduation based on courses completed

-elsewhere without penalty resulting from variation of local requirements.